stefanodixon-ux/webMAN-MOD/README.md

 - A comprehensive set of web commands and features for customization.
 Link in [Web Commands Documentation](https://www.psx-place.com/threads/webman-mod-web-commands.1508/)

 #### Stealth features
-- Automatic block of Sign In to PSN while CFW syscalls are enabled (thanks to DeViL303 for the modded screen).
 - Support for dumping and spoofing IDPS/PSID/act.dat
 - Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
 - "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
 Game updates still work in this mode. (v1.33.03)